Jason-Adam/Jason-Adam.github.io/_posts/2019-12-23-convolutions.md

 ![](../imgs/2019-12-23-convolutions/activation_map2.png)

-Ever entry in the output volume is an output of a neuron that looks at only a small region of the input (Rosebrock, 2017, pp. 182).
+Every entry in the output volume is an output of a neuron that looks at only a small region of the input (Rosebrock, 2017, pp. 182).
 The network learns filters (kernels) that activate when they see a specific type of feature at a given spatial location.
 This makes sense if we think back to what a kernel does.
 This could mean that we've detected an edge or perhaps corner-like regions.
 This concept relates back to the idea of local connectivity whereby a small filter convolves with a larger input volume.
 This local region of the input volume that our neuron is connecting to is known as the receptive field (or variable $F$).
 This can be better illustrated by the example on page 183 (Rosebrock, 2017).
 Imagine we have an input size of $32x32x3$.
 If our receptive field is $3x3$, then each neuron in the convolutional layer will connect to a $3x3$ local region of the image resulting in $3x3x3=27$ weights.

 There are three separate parameters that control the size of an output volume: